codio-templates/ThinkJava2/codio-student-unit-exclude/book-structure/generate/.guides/content/immutable-objects-incremental-design.md

    2   4   6   8  10  12
 ```

-\end{code}
-The next step is to `encapsulate` the code; that is, we "wrap" the code in a method.
+The next step is to **encapsulate** the code; that is, we "wrap" the code in a method.
 Create a new method `public static void printRow()`, move the code in `main` into it, and call the method from `main`.
 Press "Run!" to see what happens.
 {Run!}(sh .guides/bg.sh javac code/ch09/Tables.java java -cp code/ch09/ Tables 2)

 Here's what the code should look like when you're done.